Partakithware/FlathubStoreUnofficial/README.md

 When you choose to install something it will open a terminal for confirmation of the install/uninstall.

 This is at least a step in the direction of flathub as it's own store instead of the site.
 (I imagine others have already done this but I didn't feel like looking around)

-USE AT YOUR OWN RISK.
-I AM NOT TO BE HELD RESPONSEIBLE FOR ANY DAMAGES THAT MAY OCCUR DUE TO THE USE OF THIS SOFTWARE.
-(I imagine it should be fine of course but idk what you are installing... and if you install something bad somehow that's not on me.)

 Otherwise hopefully this is not too trash for your enjoyment!
 I am not the best coder just wanted to put this out there for others in case they wanted to use it.